-Jeph Vanger is an award-winning sound designer, installation artist and electronic composer who works and lives between London and Athens.
+Jeph Vanger is an award-winning composer and sound artist and who works and lives between London and Athens.

 Some of his own works and collaborations have been exhibited and performed in institutions, theatres and organisations in China, the UK, Italy and Greece such as Tate Modern, Beijing Today Art Museum, Sadler's Wells, Brighton Fringe, Megaron Athens & London Design Festival to name a few.